 Carl Sagan, also known as “the astronomer of the people”, was an American astronomer, astrophysicist, author and researcher.
 He made crucial contributions in popularizing astronomy to the public.
-He authored over 600 scientific papers and several books about astronomy and natural sciences.
+He authored over 600 scientific papers and wrote several books about astronomy and natural sciences.
 He also gained worldwide fame for narrating and writing the popular 1980 television series “Cosmos: A Personal Voyage”.

 Early Life and Education:

 Carl Sagan was born in New York in 1934 to a garment worker, Samuel Sagan.
 His mother was Rachel Molly Gruber, a homemaker.
 When he was four, his parents took him to the 1939 New York World’s Fair.
 This became a turning point in his life and little Sagan developed an early interest in skyscrapers, science, space and the stars.
 His parents encouraged his growing interest in science by gifting him chemistry sets and books.
 After graduating from Rahway High School in 1951, he went on to acquire three different science degrees.

 Sagan was a lecturer and researcher at Harvard University until 1968.
 He then joined Cornell University in Ithaca, where he became a full Professor in 1971, and later, the director of the Laboratory for Planetary Studies.
 He remained at Cornell until 1981.